This week’s Thrive in Five is all about healthspan

 For the next four weeks, we’re going to go into real specifics on what you can focus on, giving you actionable insights into things you can implement to support this shift in focus.

-The Business Athlete is a concept you may have heard us talk about before.
+The Cadence Approach™ is a concept you may have heard us talk about before.
 This is the idea that we see ourselves like an athlete, we get ready for big events by doubling down on sleep, on nutrition, on hydration.
 And then we make time to recover after those big events.
 Now those big events might be life events.
 It could be big periods of work.
 Anything of that sort where, you know, you’ve got to be really ready and on your game.
 But we know that you can’t sustain that top level of performance all year round.
 So then you drop your level a bit and you recover.

 The importance of recovery